Hans Hamburger

 Hans Ludwig Hamburger (5 August 1889, Berlin – 14 August 1956, Cologne) was a German mathematician.
-He was a professor at universities in Berlin, Cologne and Ankara.
+He was a professor at the Friedrich Wilhelm University of Berlin, the University of Cologne, and Ankara University.

 Biography

 Hans was the elder son of Karl Hamburger and Margarethe Levy.
 He was of Jewish heritage, but baptised as a protestant.
 His father was a lawyer and mixed in learned circles in Berlin.
 Hans attended the Royal French Gymnasium in Berlin from 1898 to 1907.

-Hamburger obtained his Ph.D. from the University of Munich in 1914 under the supervision of Alfred Pringsheim and after war service obtained his Habilitation for a thesis on Extensions of the Stieltjes moment problem.
-He was appointed Privatdozent at the University of Berlin in 1921 and professor at the University of Cologne in 1926.
+Hamburger obtained his Ph.D. from the Ludwig-Maximilians-Universität München in 1914 under the supervision of Alfred Pringsheim and after war service obtained his Habilitation for a thesis on Extensions of the Stieltjes moment problem.
+He was appointed Privatdozent at the Friedrich Wilhelm University of Berlin in 1921 and professor at the University of Cologne in 1926.
 He left Cologne in 1935, after the imposition of the Nuremberg Laws, and returned to his mother's home in Berlin.
 In 1939, he left Germany, and from 1941 to 1946 he was lecturer at the University of Southampton.
-After the war, he received an invitation to return to Cologne, but instead moved to the University of Ankara in 1947.
+After the war, he received an invitation to return to the University of Cologne, but instead moved to Ankara University in 1947.
 He returned to Cologne in 1953.

 He was married briefly twice, to Malla Jessen in 1927 and to Vera Schereschevsky two months prior to his death in 1956.